About ETA

 Artificial Intelligence (AI)

-The Artifical Intelligence (AI) Committee will focus on how the payments industry uses AI to make payments more efficient and more secure.
+The Artificial Intelligence (AI) Committee will focus on how the payments industry uses AI to make payments more efficient and more secure.

 Who participates: This committee is for ETA members who focus on AI.
 Topics for discussion include how the payments industry uses AI, what types of AI are being used now and how AI will be used in the future.